cis162-gvsu/f25-classmaterial/activities/conditionals.md

 ### Question 5:
 Consider the following code:
 ```
-product_id = “98439hdw”
+name = “98439hdw”
 if product_id[-3:] == "hdw" or "HDW":
     print("The product code is hardware.")
 else:
 	print(“The product code is not hardware.”)
 ```

+What do you think this code does?
+<br><br><br><br>

 What is the output of the above code?
 <br><br><br><br>

-How would you test the above code works as expected?
+Describe how you would test the above code works as expected?
 <br><br><br><br>

-Does it?
+Does it work as expected?
 If not, why?
 <br><br><br><br>